-Frenchies may have the same tenacity and courage as bigger dogs, but they still have certain indisputable and unavoidable physical constraints.
-This involves having bodies that are not designed to meet some of the trail challenges.
+Frenchies may have the same tenacity and courage as bigger dogs, but they still have real and unavoidable physical constraints.
+This involves having bodies that are not designed to meet some trail challenges.

-Most dogs can swim, but the French Bulldog really struggles in this activity.
-If they cross a quickly-moving waterway deeper than their legs, a Frenchie could possibly be swept downstream.
+Most dogs can swim, but the French Bulldog struggles in this activity.
+A Frenchie could be swept downstream if they cross a quickly-moving waterway deeper than their legs.

 Bring plenty of snacks while hiking with your French Bulldog

 When Hiking, you’re going to burn a large number of calories.
-So, you’re packing additional snacks to maintain your level of energy and stave off your hunger.
+So, you’re packing additional snacks to maintain your energy level and stave off your hunger.
 Your little Frenchie is no different.
 Their small bodies need to refuel as much as you do.

 Keep a supply of food or heavy-calorie healthy foods prepared.
 That way, your Frenchie can have a refreshing treat every time you stop for a bite.

-The following Trial Treats are great for you Frenchie to maintain their energy.
-Click on photo to check it out. 🙂
+The following Trial Treats are great for you, Frenchie, to maintain their energy.
+Click on the photo to check it out. 🙂

 Stop for rest breaks for your French Bulldog while hiking

-Breaks are essential to anyone who takes part in hiking, mainly when it’s warm.
+Breaks are essential to anyone who takes part in Hiking, mainly when it’s warm.
 But French Bulldogs will need more than the average number of rest breaks.
-Frenchies are also closer to earth and therefore pick up heat from either heated ground.
+Frenchies are also closer to earth and pick up heat from either heated ground.

-They are also moving their shorter legs quicker than a larger dog, that can lead to them overheating earlier.
+They are also moving their shorter legs quicker than a larger dog, leading to them overheating earlier.
 There are also several race-specific temperature difficulties.

-French bulldogs due to their short nose get warm very quickly.
-As their airways are smaller than a longer nosed dog, and they can’t transfer heat as effectively.
+French bulldogs, due to their short nose, get warm very quickly.
+Their airways are smaller than a longer-nosed dog, and they can’t transfer heat as effectively.
 Hikes have to be shorter with these dogs, particularly in hotter weather.

 It requires some preparation, but make sure you don’t take your French Bulldog hiking in the midday heat on hot days; instead, appreciate an early morning walk or late afternoon.

-If you want to look a little more deeply why your Frenchie overheats here is a good study on Bulldogs: Brachycephalic obstructive airway syndrome in English bulldogs
+If you want to look a little more deeply at why your Frenchie overheats, here is a good study on Bulldogs: Brachycephalic obstructive airway syndrome in English bulldogs.

 Pay heed to Wild Animals while hiking with your French Bulldog

-There may be signs at the beginning of many hiking paths showing what predators were seen in the region when they were last observed.
+At the beginning of many hiking paths , there may be signs showing what predators were seen in the region when they were last observed.
 Some signs also warn of continuing hazards, such as the existence of mountain lions or coyotes.

-While bigger dogs may be regarded as something of a source of protection when walking, Frenchies may instead be considered as tasty morsels by predators.
+While bigger dogs may be regarded as a source of protection when walking, Frenchies may instead be considered tasty morsels by predators.
 A coyote can create a fast meal out of a French Bulldog walking farther from its owner on a hike.

 Check the sign at the beginning of the hiking trail.
 If you notice that wild animals are prevalent in the region, you may decide that it is prudent to maintain your Frenchie on a leash.
 That way, you have the best opportunity of preventing a run-in with wild animals.